Diaconal Coaches are trained and experienced in diaconal work.

 John Klein-Geltink, Ingersoll

-John has served 5 times as deacon, 14 years as a Diaconal Coach, and as a board member/volunteer with a local outreach ministry.
+Over the years, John has served as a deacon in his own church and as a board member/volunteer with a local outreach ministry.
 His passion is to help the Church have a bigger vision of what the local community could become and walk alongside deacons as they lead the local church.
-He wholeheartedly supports and encourages asset-based community development so that churches can avoid harming the ones they aim to serve.
-Confused?
+He wholeheartedly supports and encourages asset-based community development so that churches can avoid harming the people they aim to serve.
+Not sure what that means?
 Ask him about it!

 Classis Hamilton